larsenbier/Durak-Endgame-Monte-Carlo-Tree-Search/README.md

 ![Example of playing through `main.py`](playing.png)

 Here, we use the rules for the popular variant of Durak known as "Perevodnoy Durak" (Transfer Durak).
 More information on the rules can be found [here](https://www.pagat.com/beating/perevodnoy_durak.html).
-It  can be played with two or more players, with the implementation supporting as many human players as desired.
+The implementation only supports 2 player games as a proof of concept, however the code is structured in a way that could permit >2 players with some modifications.

 ## Durak as a Search Problem